reactjs/react.dev/content/docs/hooks-faq.md

 ### Do I need to rewrite all my class components? {#do-i-need-to-rewrite-all-my-class-components}

 No. There are [no plans](/docs/hooks-intro.html#gradual-adoption-strategy) to remove classes from React -- we all need to keep shipping products and can't afford rewrites.
-We recommend trying Hooks in new code.
+We recommend trying Hooks in a new code.

 ### What can I do with Hooks that I couldn't with classes? {#what-can-i-do-with-hooks-that-i-couldnt-with-classes}